pyfar/gallery/docs/contribute/general/pr_workflow.rst

 - Start a new feature branch for each set of edits that you do.
 - Hack away!
-- Push your feature branch to your own Github repo, and create a pull request.
+- Push your feature branch to your forked Github repo, and create a pull request.
-- Request a review and wait for feedback
+- Request a review and wait for feedback.
 - If required, include the feedback from the review and update your code.
 - A maintainer will merge your PR if two reviewers approved.